HISTORY – THE CANADIAN WOOD COUNCIL’S PREDECESSOR

 The Canadian Wood Council represents the Canadian wood products industry through a national federation of associations.

-The Mission of the Council is to expand market access and increase demand for Canadian wood products through its work in codes, standards, regulations and education.
+The Mission of the Council is to expand market access and increase demand for Canadian wood products through excellence in codes, standards, regulations and education.

-CWC provides technical and knowledge transfer services relating to codes, standards and regulations.
+CWC provides technical and knowledge transfer services relating to Building Codes, Standards and Regulations.
 Without these services, the wood products industry would be vulnerable to a long-term, non-recoverable loss of market share.
-CWC’s focus is on increasing the use of wood products in construction.
+In the end, CWC’s focus is on increasing the use of wood products in construction.

 CODES & STANDARDS (THE REGULATORY SYSTEM)